Natural Links in Cardinia – Levels 3 & 4

 Flora and Fauna

 This program links to different types of vegetation in Geography, exploring planet Earth as a complex environment that relies on delicate links and sophisticated relationships between living and non-living elements.
-It gives students the opportunity to classify natural objects and organisms while exploring the interconnectedness and importance of a balanced environment.
+It gives students the opportunity to classify natural objects and organisms while exploring the interconnectedness and importance of a balanced environment along with the life cycles of plants and animals.
 Students learn about human impacts and create actions for the school to support positive change.

 This 3 hour program has 4 modules: